vexelenn/mcms/README.md

 # Licence

-If you base on my assed, kindly share my name and Github link :)
+If you base on my asset, kindly share my name and Github link :)

 # Physical explanaition